 Assisting those who need a helping hand

 Part of our CAPS funding each term is put aside to help families who are needing some assistance financially.
-This can also be used to assist families for their inclusive lessons if they have a child with special needs.
+This funding is also used to assist families in our learn to swim and schools programs for their inclusive lessons if they have a child with special needs.
 If you are struggling financially, please get in touch and we will do our best to assist you.

 How Can You Help?